-Teacher Candidates must demonstrate diligent progress towards successfully completing all components of the program.
-It is expected that Teacher Candidates achieve a minimum Cumulative Grade Point Average (CGPA) of 2.30 with no one course below C-.
+Teacher candidates must demonstrate diligent progress towards successfully completing all components of the program.
+It is expected that teacher candidates achieve a minimum Cumulative Grade Point Average (CGPA) of 2.30 with no final grade for any course below C-.

-If a Teacher Candidate is not successful in a course or practicum component, he/she may request in writing, through a letter addressed to the Director, the opportunity to repeat the component in which he/she was unsuccessful.
+If a teacher candidate is not successful in a course or practicum component, they may request in writing, through a letter addressed to the Director, the opportunity to repeat the component in which they were unsuccessful.
 The Director will consider the request on a case-by-case basis.
 Only one repeat per component will be considered.
 If the repeat of a component is granted, it will be bound to a specific time frame, have clearly described expectations and be subject to additional costs.
-In the case of an unsuccessful third practicum, the Teacher Candidate may be required to wait one program year before repeating, if granted.
+In the case of an unsuccessful third practicum, the teacher candidate may be required to wait one program year before repeating, if granted.